sandstorm-io/sandstorm/docs/administering/hosting-provider.md

 Manager](http://support.hostgator.com/articles/what-is-whm-web-host-manager) to create accounts for each customer.
 Configure the account management tool to write user data to LDAP, and create a SAML login provider.
 You can use [SimpleSAMLphp](https://simplesamlphp.org/) as a SAML login provider.
-Use the [Sandstorm for Work](for-work.md) features to enable SAML login.

 **Synchronizing accounts between SAML and LDAP.** Currently, the quota enforcement code assumes that the user's email address is unique, and that the LDAP user uses the same email address as the SAML provider provides.
 The LDAP field name can be configured via `/admin/hosting-management`.

 **Quota enforcement and billing prompt.** When the user has run out of disk storage quota, Sandstorm shows a billing prompt page.
-In order to enable quota enforcement, you must obtain a "feature key" from the Sandstorm.io team, which typically comes with a revenue-sharing agreement for a percentage of the revenue from your hosting service.
 The billing prompt is a page of your choosing, shown to the user via an IFRAME within Sandstorm.
 You should be sure to configure `target=_blank` in your `A HREF` links so that any links open in a new window.
 At the moment, Sandstorm only checks the user's disk quota when the user attempts to launch a grain.